 - 2999.10.
-This chapter shall be known and may be cited as the Behavior Analyst Act. - 2999.11. (a) The Legislature finds and declares that the practice of behavior analysis in California affects the public health, safety, and welfare, and is subject to regulation to protect the public from the unauthorized and unqualified practice of behavior analysis, and unprofessional, unethical, or harmful conduct by persons licensed to practice behavior analysis. - (b) It is the intent of the Legislature that the board begin accepting applications for behavior analyst licensure and assistant behavior analyst licensure no later than January 1, 2018, provided that the funds necessary to implement this chapter have been appropriated by the Legislature as specified in Section 2999.98. - 2999.12.
-For purposes of this chapter, the following terms have the following meanings: - (a) "Board" means the Board of Psychology. - (b) "Certifying entity" means the Behavior Analyst Certification Board or its successor, or another national credentialing organization with behavior analyst certification programs approved by the board and accredited by the National Commission for Certifying Agencies. - (c) "Committee" means the Behavior Analyst Committee. - (d) "Department" means the Department of Consumer Affairs. - (e) "Licensed assistant behavior analyst" means a person licensed under this chapter to practice behavior analysis under the supervision of a licensed behavior analyst. - (f) "Licensed behavior analyst" means a person licensed under this chapter to practice behavior analysis. - (g) "Paraprofessional-"Behavior analysis technician" means an individual who works directly with a client to implement applied behavior analysis services under the direction and supervision of a licensed behavior analyst or a licensed assistant behavior analyst and has successfully completed the application requirements described in Section 2999.36. - (h) (1) "Practice of behavior analysis" or "to practice behavior analysis" means the design, implementation, and evaluation of instructional and environmental modifications to produce socially significant improvements in human behavior and includes the empirical identification of functional relations between behavior and environmental factors, known as functional assessment and analysis, interventions based on scientific research and the direct observation and measurement of behavior and the environment, and utilization of contextual factors, motivating operations, antecedent stimuli, positive reinforcement, and other consequences to help people develop new behaviors, increase or decrease existing behaviors, and emit behaviors under specific environmental conditions. - (2) The practice of behavior analysis does not include psychological testing and assessment, diagnosis of a mental or physical disorder, neuropsychology, psychotherapy, cognitive therapy, sex therapy, psychoanalysis, hypnotherapy, counseling, prescribing drugs, performing surgery, or administering electroconvulsive therapy.
+This chapter shall be known, and may be cited, as the Behavior Analyst Act. - 2999.11. (a) The Legislature finds and declares that the practice of behavior analysis in California affects the public health, safety, and welfare, and is subject to regulation to protect the public from the unauthorized and unqualified practice of behavior analysis, and unprofessional, unethical, or harmful conduct by persons licensed to practice behavior analysis. - (b) It is the intent of the Legislature that the board begin accepting applications for behavior analyst licensure and assistant behavior analyst licensure no later than January 1, 2018, provided that the funds necessary to implement this chapter have been appropriated by the Legislature as specified in Section 2999.98. - 2999.12.
+For purposes of this chapter, the following terms have the following meanings: - (a) "Behavior analysis technician" means an individual who works directly with a client to implement applied behavior analysis services under the direction and supervision of a licensed behavior analyst, a licensed assistant behavior analyst, or a licensed psychologist who is qualified to practice behavior analysis, and has successfully completed the application requirements described in Section 2999.36. - (b) "Board" means the Board of Psychology. - (c) "Certifying entity" means the Behavior Analyst Certification Board or its successor, or another national credentialing organization with behavior analyst certification programs approved by the board and accredited by the National Commission for Certifying Agencies. - (d) "Committee" means the Behavior Analyst Committee. - (e) "Department" means the Department of Consumer Affairs. - (f) "Licensed assistant behavior analyst" means a person licensed under this chapter to practice behavior analysis under the supervision of a licensed behavior analyst. - (g) "Licensed behavior analyst" means a person licensed under this chapter to practice behavior analysis. - (h) "Practice of behavior analysis" or "to practice behavior analysis" means the design, implementation, and evaluation of instructional and environmental modifications to produce socially significant improvements in human behavior and includes the empirical identification of functional relations between behavior and environmental factors, known as functional assessment and analysis, interventions based on scientific research and the direct observation and measurement of behavior and the environment, and utilization of contextual factors, motivating operations, antecedent stimuli, positive reinforcement, and other consequences to help people develop new behaviors, increase or decrease existing behaviors, and emit behaviors under specific environmental conditions. - (1) The practice of behavior analysis does not include psychological testing and assessment, diagnosis of a mental or physical disorder, neuropsychology, psychotherapy, cognitive therapy, sex therapy, psychoanalysis, hypnotherapy, counseling, prescribing drugs, performing surgery, or administering electroconvulsive therapy.

-(3) The Legislature recognizes that the scopes of practice of healing arts licensees regulated under this division sometimes contain similar practices.
-However, nothing herein shall be construed to allow a licensed behavior analyst or a licensed assistant behavior analyst to engage in those-practices practices, including, but not limited to, assessments, other than specific to their scope of practice within behavior analysis as described herein.
+(2) The Legislature recognizes that the scopes of practice of healing arts licensees regulated under this division sometimes contain similar practices.
+However, nothing herein shall be construed to allow a licensed behavior analyst or a licensed assistant behavior analyst to engage in those practices, including, but not limited to, assessments, other than specific to their scope of practice within behavior analysis as described herein.
 Any person practicing behavior analysis under this chapter who violates this provision is subject to disciplinary action by both the Board of Psychology and the board overseeing the relevant practice.